-Many allied health services are still operating and GMHBA has introduced access to new ancillary benefits for telehealth physiotherapy and psychology services.
+Many allied health services are still operating and GMHBA has introduced access to new ancillary benefits for a wide range of telehealth services.

 Telehealth consultations are considered to be safe, effective and are the right thing to do to reduce infection rates in our community.
 They provide members with vital continuity of care from the safety of their homes.